 You are wondering why and how to use Twitter Analytics Tool for your business.
+And how do I get analytics on Twitter?
 Do you already have a Twitter account, do you already tweet?
 Tweet, Tweet and Tweet more but what happens to those tweets?
 Who reads them?
 Share them?
 Engage with them?
 Let’s dig into Twitter analytics tool of that keystone social media.

 Google Analytics was an early bird in the analytics world starting back then in 2005 with its analytics tool.
 Twitter launched its analytics tool back in 2011 just for the publishers back then.
 And then it opened its Twitter Analytics dashboard for everybody in August 2014.
 So go for it, dig for the datas.